≡ Menu

 If you opt for a term of at least 20 years and at least $100,000 in coverage, AIG offers a return-of-premium (ROP) rider.
 When the ROP rider is purchased, the policyholder receives a complete refund of all premiums paid upon the conclusion of a policy’s term.

-QoL Flex Term includes a living benefits rider that lets the policyholder accelerate policy proceeds in the event the insured is diagnosed with a terminal illness (less than 24 months to live), a chronic illness (lasting impairment of activities of daily living), or critical illness (one of several serious conditions such as significant heart problems or cancer).
+QoL Flex Term includes a living benefits rider that lets the policyholder accelerate policy proceeds in the event the insured is diagnosed with a terminal illness (less than 24 months to live), a chronic disease (lasting impairment of activities of daily living), or critical illness (one of several severe conditions such as significant heart problems or cancer).

 Permanent Life Insurance